weaviate/weaviate-io/developers/weaviate/configuration/replication.md

 ## How to configure: Schema

-Replication is disabled by default and can be enabled per data class in the [schema](../manage-data/collections.mdx).
+Replication is disabled by default and can be enabled per data class in the [collection configuration](../manage-data/collections.mdx#indexing-sharding-and-replication-settings).
 This means you can set different replication factors per class in your dataset.
 To enable replication on a class, the replication factor has to be set, which looks like the following:

 ```yaml